 If you have hard flooring, padded play mats can help protect bums, knees, and heads from the inevitable bumps and bashes.

-Having this all sorted out pre-walking means no last-minute panic when they surprise with their first steps!
+Having this all sorted out pre-walking means no last-minute panic when they surprise themselves with their first steps!

 Despite the name, baby walkers are a big no-no when it comes to your baby learning to walk, and many health professionals are actually calling for them to be banned.

-Walkers can prevent healthy leg muscle forming because of the position they hold your little one in, and they can leave them at higher risk of injury, too.
+Baby walkers can prevent healthy leg muscle forming because of the position they hold your little one in, and they can leave them at higher risk of injury, too.

 Instead, stationary activity centers or push/pull along toys can help build leg muscle and confidence when your baby is learning to walk.